uclaacm/hack-sprint-w22/session-3-state-and-bindings/README.md

 ### Motivation

-Sometimes, state variables are not enough when we have more complicated relations.
+Sometimes, state variables aren't enough to capture the complexity of certain relations.
 In these cases, not only do we want to provide data to another view, but we also want that latter view to be able to modify our original view's state variables as well.

 First, some terminology.
-When we talk about the view that contains other views, we call this the **parent view**.
+When we talk about a view that contains other views, we call this the **parent view**.
 By convention, this view includes our state variables as properties.
-The views that are contained within the parent view are called the **child views**, because the parent view is surrounding them.
-These child views may have their own data as well, but for the most part their properties should be linked to the parent view.
+The views that are contained within the parent view are called the **child views**, because the parent view surrounds them, just like a normal parent would (kinda?).
+These child views may have their own data as well, but for the most part their properties are linked to the parent view.

-With what we've learned so far, if we try to change a property within a child view, we'll run into the same error as before, telling us that `self` is immutable.
-To fix this, we need to create a **binding**.
+With what we've learned so far, if we created a child view and tried to change a property from within it, we'll run into the same error as before, telling us that `self` is immutable.
+To fix this, we need to create a **binding** between the state variable of the *parent view* and the property of the *child* view.

 ### Definition